Understanding Blind SSRF

 Real-World Impact

-- Data Breaches: Exfiltrating credentials or PII via OOB channels.
+- Data Breaches: Exfiltrating credentials or personally identifiable information (PII) via OOB channels.

 - Internal Network Mapping: Discovering hidden services (e.g., admin panels, databases).